Does My Business Need Help With Global Compliance?

-In terms of freight forwarders and trade consultants, let’s consider the consultants as the vacation planners and freight forwarders as your travel agent.
+Regarding freight forwarders and trade consultants, let’s consider the consultants as vacation planners and freight forwarders as your travel agent.

-A consultant’s role is to help you navigate the complex world of trade compliance regulations.
+A consultant’s role is to help you navigate the complex world of import and export trade compliance regulations.
 International trade consultants use statistics, forecasting, and projecting for clients.
 International trade consultants also navigate policy and laws while processing necessary government forms to help businesses operate seamlessly.

-Your trade consultant will help ensure that everything is in place before any products going into the box, much like a vacation planner, ensures that every detail is taken care of before you jump on the plane.
+Your trade consultant will help ensure that everything is in place before any products go into the box, much like a vacation planner ensures that every detail is taken care of before you jump on the plane.

-Freight forwarders are dedicated to getting your goods where they need to be logistically, much like a travel agent assists in all of the transportation logistics for a trip.
+Freight forwarders are experts at getting your goods where they need to be logistically, much like a travel agent assists in all of the transportation logistics for a trip.

 What Is A Trade Consultant?

-- Ensuring you have accurate documentation and classification for your products, services, country of origin, and shipping destination.
+- Reviewing Your Transactions: Ensuring you have accurate documentation and classification for your products, services, country of origin, and shipping destination.

-- Researching to help you determine if a license is required and obtaining that license on your behalf.
+- Licensing Assistance: Researching to help you determine if a license is required and obtaining that license on your behalf .

-- Assisting with ITAR registration and other compliance requirements.
+- Regulatory Registrations: Assisting with ITAR registration, trade agreements, and other compliance requirements.

-- Acting as a sounding board between you and the government for all of your compliance and regulatory-related questions, no matter how big or small.
+- Answering Your Questions: Acting as a sounding board between you and the government for all of your compliance and regulatory-related questions, no matter how big or small.

-- Providing representation and guidance with voluntary audits or other actions if the government finds you in violation of any area of trade compliance.
+- Representing Your Company: Providing representation and guidance with voluntary audits or other actions if the government finds you in violation of any area of trade compliance.

-Our team at Export Solutions invests ourselves in each business we take on to deliver unique solutions tailored to your specific requirements, whether that be a classification project or development of an entire program.
+Our team at Export Solutions invests ourselves in each business we take on to deliver unique solutions tailored to your specific requirements, whether a classification project or the development of an entire program.

-We pride ourselves on becoming invested in the success of your business because we know that our role as trade consultants has a direct impact on your future success.
-Because of this, we strive to develop long-term relationships with our clients while also working to help each company be as independent as they desire to build their programs.
+We pride ourselves on becoming invested in the success of your business because we know that our trade consulting services have a direct impact on your future success.
+Because of this, we strive to develop positive, long-term relationships with our clients while working to help each company be as independent as they desire to build their programs.

-Since your business needs are unique, the responsibilities and actions we take on can vary greatly depending on your needs.
+Since your business needs are unique, the responsibilities and actions can vary greatly depending on your needs.

 - Development of a complete import or export compliance program, including processes and procedures.

-- HTS/Schedule B and ECCN classification of product lines and inventory or of individual products.
+- HTS/Schedule B and ECCN classification of product lines and inventory or individual products.

-- License determination, as well as license submittal and maintenance (license logs, review of conditions and provisos, edits and updates to permits).
+- Maintaining license logs, review of conditions and provisos, edits and updates to permits.

-- Assessment of gaps in an existing compliance program, as well as practical guidance and assistance in how to close those gaps for a more compliant program.
+- Assessment of gaps in an existing compliance program and practical assistance in creating a more compliant program.

 - Filing of ITAR Registration and associated documentation.

-- Creating and reviewing documentation including commercial invoices and AES/EEI filings, as well as auditing those documents for accuracy if created by a third party.
+- Creating and reviewing documentation, including commercial invoices and AES/EEI filings, and auditing those documents for accuracy.

-- Development and presentation of training in all aspects of trade compliance.
+- Development and presentation of training in all aspects of trade compliance initiatives.

 - Identification of export risks for a company.